fac24/week2-Minju-Hussain-Asmahan-George/README.md

 ## To run the application as a developer:
 - Clone the repo `(week2-Minju-Hussain-Asmahan-George)` and cd into the folder.
--Install all dependencies to run your server `npm install`.
+- Install all dependencies to run your server `npm install`.
--Start your server `npm run dev`.
+- Start your server `npm run dev`.
--Visit `http://localhost:3000` to view the application.
+- Visit `http://localhost:3000` to view the application.

 #### To run tests:
 - Install Cyress `npm install -D cypress`.